SnorrenEnzo/PyFound/README.md

 ##### LoTSS (LOFAR Two Meter Sky Survey)

 These are images in the radio at a frequency of 150 MHz.
-The resolution is 6"/beam.
+The resolution is 6"/beam. `skycut = 4, tolerance = 16`

 <img src="Examples/LoTSS_plots/LoTSS_61_P255+78_ProFound_extraction_grid=200_minf=4_tol=16.png"  width="400" />